Top Machine Vision Considerations for Disassembly Applications

 Apple’s disassembly robot ‘Daisy’

-Adaptability and performance
+Adaptability and Performance

 Because there is inherent entropy related to disassembly applications given the unknown state and condition of the parts to be disassembled, the robot cell must not only be performant, but it must also be adaptable.
 A high-quality vision system will allow the robot to make better choices because it has more, higher-quality data.
 What it also enables are flexible disassembly stations that can work on a variety of different tasks.